WebOrigami/docs/src/eg/intro.md

 Note the comma after the URL — the [copy](/eg/builtins.html#copy) function takes two arguments that must be separated with a comma.

 The new `samples` folder should show a small collection of files.
-(The specific files may differ slightly from what's shown above.) `eg` treated the indicated YAML file as a graph (more on graphs later).
+(The specific files may differ slightly from what's shown above.) `eg` treated the indicated YAML file as a graph — more on graphs later.
 The `copy` function read values out of that graph and wrote them into the file system graph.``

 If you prefer, you can wrap `eg` function arguments in parentheses — but since command shells typically interpret parentheses, you may have to quote them: